oracle-samples/oaim-sandbox/docs/content/walkthrough/_index.md

 - Sufficient GPU/CPU resources to run the **LLM**, embedding model, and database (see below).

 {{% notice style="code" title="Performance: A Word of Caution" icon="fire" %}}
-The performance of the **Sandbox** will vary depending on the infrastructure.
+The performance of the **Explorer** will vary depending on the infrastructure.

 **LLM**s and Embedding Models are designed to use GPUs, but this walkthrough _can work_ on machines with just CPUs; albeit _much_ slower!
 When testing the **LLM**, if you don't get a response in a couple of minutes; your hardware is not sufficient to continue with the walkthrough.